badServers/LateTermAssignment/docs/developmentManual.md

 ## Prerequisites
 1. Sign up on [Github][github]
 2. Download [Node.js][nodejs] installer and run it.
-- Verify that node is installed and working in Git Bash, by typing  `node --version`
+- Verify that node is installed and working.
+In shell/command line, by typing  `node --version`
 - Verify that npm is working, by typing `--npm --version`

 ## Installing
 1. Clone the Github repository:
-- In Git Bash, type `git clone https://github.com/badServers/LateTermAssignment.git`
+- In shell/command line, type `git clone https://github.com/badServers/LateTermAssignment.git`
-- Move to project directory, in Git Bash type, `cd LateTermAssignment`
+- Move to project directory, in shell/command line, `cd LateTermAssignment`
 2. Install npm
-- In Git Bash, type `npm install`
+- In shell/command line, type `npm install`

 ## Running tests
  This repository uses [Jest][jest] testing framework and [Supertest][supertest].
- - To run the tests, in Git Bash type, `npm test`
+ - To run the tests, in shell/command line type, `npm test`

 ## Running locally
-- In Git Bash, type, `npm start to start` the Express server.
+- In shell/command line, type, `npm start to start` the Express server.

 ## Deployment on Heroku
 1. Install the [Heroku toolbelt / CLI][heroku]
-2. Login to Heroku from Git Bash, by typing `heroku login`
+2. Login to Heroku from shell/command line, by typing `heroku login`
 3. Push code to app.
-In Git Bash, type `git push heroku master`
+In shell/command line, type `git push heroku master`